Love Calculator guide

 What this calculator is solving

-The Love Calculator is a novelty game.
-It turns two names into a repeatable playful score, but it does not claim to measure attraction, trust, communication, consent, or relationship health.
+The Love Calculator is for laughs.
+It turns two names into a repeatable playful score, but it does not claim to measure attraction, trust, effort, communication, consent, timing, or real relationship health.

 The formula in plain language

-In plain language: The calculator cleans the two names, creates a deterministic local hash, and turns it into a playful percentage score from 40 to 100.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator trims the two names, lowercases the letters, creates a deterministic local hash, and turns that into a playful percentage score from 40 to 100.
+The examples on the page are there so you can compare your inputs with a name-match example before copying the answer.

 How to read the answer

-• The cleaned name keys show what the browser used to make the repeatable score.
+• The cleaned name keys show what the browser used to make the repeatable score, so changing the spelling can change the number.

 Common mistakes to avoid